-- By posing the right questions, board members can gain a deeper understanding of their organization's security posture, identify potential risks, and work collaboratively with cybersecurity experts to ensure the highest level of protection against the ever-present cyber threats. - While asking questions about the latest offline backups, how suspicious email are handled and the company's password policy are useful conversation starters, there are a wider spectrum of critical cybersecurity considerations, as shown in the table on the next page, that every board should explore to safeguard their organization's digital assets and uphold their fiduciary responsibility.
+By posing the right questions, board members can gain a deeper understanding of their organization's security posture, identify potential risks, and work collaboratively with cybersecurity experts to ensure the highest level of protection against the ever-present cyber threats.

+While asking questions about the latest offline backups, how suspicious email are handled and the company's password policy are useful conversation starters, there are a wider spectrum of critical cybersecurity risk considerations, as shown in the table below, that every board should explore to uphold their fiduciary responsibility and safeguard their organization's digital assets.